-The awards (first- and second-place honors in each circulation category) will be presented during a group lunch on Monday, Oct.
-14, at the News Industry Summit.
-The winners also will be posted that afternoon on the SNPA website.
+The awards (first- and second-place honors in each circulation category) will be presented on Thursday, Oct.
+11, at the SNPA News Industry Summit in Nashville, Tenn.
+The winners also will be posted early afternoon that day on the SNPA website.

-An additional Honorable Mention also will be announced in each circulation category.
+Several additional Honorable Mentions also will be announced Oct.
+11.

 The prize is named for the late Benjamin Carmage Walls whose newspaper career spanned seven decades.
 Walls primarily owned community newspapers and advocated strong, courageous and positive editorial page leadership.

-Awards in SNPA's Print Quality Contest, as well as the Frank W. Mayborn Leadership Award also will be presented at the group lunch.
+Awards in SNPA's Print Quality Contest and Photo Contest, as well as the Frank W. Mayborn Leadership Award also will be presented at the News Industry Summit